nucleome/docs/source/components.rst

 **Configure a single track**

-Right-clicking on one track label on the left, and choosing the ``config`` from the drop-down list, you will see the configuration dialog.
+Right-clicking on one track label on the left, and choosing the ``config button`` from the drop-down list, you will see the configuration dialog.
-You can then customize the appearance of a track by modifying the parameters.
+You can then customize the appearance of a track by modifying the configuration.
 Some explanations of settings are shown below:

 - **alias**: Set an alternate label for this track, which will be shown on the left of the track.
-- **color**: Change color for a track.
+- **color**: Select the primary color for a track.
-- **height**: Set track height (bigWig only).
+- **height**: Set track's height (bigWig only).
 - **mode**: Choose a display mode for a bigWig or bigBed track from ``full`` and ``dense``.
 - **autoscale**: Whether to automatically scale the min and max value for the bigWig track.
 - **max**: When ``autoscale`` is off, set the upper limit of the bigWig track.
 - **min**: When ``autoscale`` is off, set the lower limit of the bigWig track.
 - **norm**: Select normalization method for .hic matrix.
 - **oe**: Whether to display observed vs expected (O/E) contact matrix rather than observed matrix for .hic data.
-- **min_bp**: Set the mininum resolution for Hi-C contact matrix.
+- **min_bp**: Set the minimum resolution for a Hi-C contact matrix.

 .. figure:: img/figures_chapter_3/ch3_gbrowser_track_config.png
     :align: center